Fabliau: Subject matter

-Bacon is one of the commonest foodstuffs in, and a common subject in, the fabliaux.
+Humor is a main purpose served by fabliaux, as mentioned in Joseph Bedier's 1925 definition of the genre as verse tales meant for laughter, “contes à rire en vers” This definition has been largely sufficient for many scholars of fabliaux, although there is some debate on whether entertainment is the main purpose of the stories, or rather an outlet through which to teach a lesson to the audience.

 Form

 The standard form of the fabliau is that of Medieval French literature in general, the octosyllable rhymed couplet, the most common verse form used in verse chronicles, romances (the romans), lais, and dits.
 They are generally short, a few hundred lines; Douin de L'Avesne's Trubert, at 2984 lines, is exceptionally long.

 Authors and tales

-Famous writers of fabliau include Jean Bodel, Garin, Gautier le Leu, Rutebeuf, Enguerrant le Clerc d'Oisi and Douin de L'Avesne.
+Famous writers of fabliaux include Jean Bodel, Guèrin, Gautier le Leu, Rutebeuf, Enguerrant le Clerc d'Oisi and Douin de L'Avesne.